Every thing that lives, lives not alone, nor for itself.William Blake

 Transparency may be a need, but hacking is not to the way achieve it.
 And so we need new guidelines to better handle hacked material.
 We need media to abstain from using it just to use it.
 We need them to better gauge what is really in the national interest and what is in the given media outlet’s interest.
 We need a public to refrain from consuming the information.
 For as long as we do, it is incentive for the media to continue.
 I respect and applaud the self-restraint of Dave Pell not providing a link in his piece on Colin Powell’s hacked emails in his NextDraft newsletter.
 Why can’t more of us follow the example.
 In most instances, it is enough to report a hack has occurred.
 The way it stands, we make it worthwhile for hackers to continue.
 We reward them, encourage them and perpetuate a problematic status quo.

-One thought on “Hacked E-Mails, Leaks and Transparency”
+One response to “Hacked E-Mails, Leaks and Transparency”